 The LGBT Foundation is a national charity delivering advice, support and information services to lesbian, gay, bisexual and trans communities.

 Provides an information, support and referral service for lesbians, gay men and bisexual and trans people – and anyone considering issues around their sexuality and/or gender identity.

 Mermaids are a support group for children, teenagers and their families affected by gender identity issues.
 They offer support to parents, families, carers and others; raise awareness about gender issues amongst professionals (e.g. teachers, doctors, social services) and the general public; and campaign for the recognition of these issues and an increase in professional services.

 An England-wide group of LGB&T voluntary and community organisations who are committed to reducing the health inequalities of lesbian, gay, bisexual and trans communities and to challenging homophobia, biphobia and transphobia within public services.

 R U Coming Out inspires supports and unites those who are living their lives either completely or partially in the closet.
 The main focus of the website is the stories.
 People from all over the world write and submit their own personal accounts of Coming Out.

 The purpose of the site is not to encourage people to Come Out before they are ready or to make them feel under any pressure to do things in a particular way; it is simply a source of first-hand accounts from people who have already been through, and are still going through, the process themselves.

 A campaigning organisation that works with a range of agencies to address the needs of lesbians, gay men and bisexuals in the wider community.

-Transsexual Road Map is a travel guide to transsexual transition intended to help you set priorities and choose your route.
+Transgender Road Map is a travel guide to transgender transition intended to help you set priorities and choose your route.
 It's about making informed purchasing decisions and setting realistic, achievable transition goals.

 The complete guide to studying and living in the UK as an LGBT+ student.